Template-Based Probes Are Imperfect Lenses for Counterfactual Bias Evaluation in LLMs: Introduction

-As seen below, such presumption around group membership may produce misleading bias measurements if templates that change group membership through group-associated lexicons are used.
-In this work, we perform counterfactual bias quantification for ternary sentiment-analysis tasks and empirically observe that LLMs unexpectedly demonstrate ``bias'' against White-race associated texts similar to traditionally underprivileged groups like African Americans.
+In this work, counterfactual bias quantification experiments are performed spanning several ternary sentiment-analysis tasks.
+A wide range of LLMs is considered, and two classification techniques, fine-tuning and prompting, are applied to perform the classification tasks.
+Empirically, we observe clear abnormalities such that LLMs assign disproportionately negative sentiment to texts explicitly associated with White race, with similarities to traditionally underprivileged groups like African Americans.
 For example, positive or neutral statements associated with the White group are misinterpreted as negative at higher rates than other groups.
-These patterns are consistent across several bias probing datasets, LLMs, and classification techniques.
+These patterns are consistent across bias probing datasets, LLMs, and classification techniques.
+Overall, the results demonstrate that template-based bias quantification relying on marking has flaws.
+These limitations reduce the reliability of such measurements as indicators of actual bias dynamics.

-Although further investigation is required, we hypothesize that these irregularities are due to the prevalence of markedness in LLM pretraining text rather than a true bias present in the LLMs themselves.
-A key assumption underlying unmarked representations is that humans are adept at recognizing unstated implications in text.
-LLMs trained solely on unstructured next-token prediction, which underpins almost all modern LLM pretraining, may lack the ability to perceive such implications, resulting in surprising behavior.
-Using templates that represent group membership through explicit description likely makes certain text appear uncommon for traditionally unmarked groups.
-As such, these templates may lead to artificially elevated error rates in LLMs, skewing bias measurements in unpredictable ways.

-Overall, the results in this work provide strong quantitative evidence that the common approach of using templates that rely on marking to establish group membership for bias quantification in LLMs has flaws.
-These flaws make such measurements less reliable lenses into actual bias dynamics.
-The experiments establish that these issues affect a wide variety of LLMs and are likely intrinsic to the models themselves rather than the particular pipeline being applied.
+The contributions of this work are summarized as follows. \begin{itemize} \item We find evidence that counterfactual bias evaluation using template-based probes introduces systematic distortions in bias measurement.
+The extent to which template-based probes exhibit measurement flaws is systematically quantified through a wide range of experiments.
+These distortions undermine the usefulness of such datasets as a lens for bias evaluation. \item This paper constructs two new template-based probing datasets from existing work to validate the findings across different domains.
+These datasets, and the associated techniques for their construction, may be used in future experiments. \item This work provides a strong conjecture as to the underlying cause of the aberrant bias measurements.
+We hypothesize that these disparities are due to the prevalence of markedness in LLM pretraining text, suggesting new research directions. \end{itemize}